Giving to the UCSD Autism Center of Excellence

 Give online now.

 When autism was first identified in 1943, the prevalence was estimated at 1 in 2,000 children.
-Today, one in 110 children is affected with autism or a related disorder, making it the fastest-growing developmental disability.
+Today, 1 in 59 children are affected with autism or a related disorder, making it the fastest-growing developmental disability.

 The reported autism rate in California has soared by more than 1,300 percent in the past 25 years.

 The increase may be due to earlier diagnosis and better awareness of the disorder, but the cause of the disease itself remains a puzzle.

 Advances in technology, such as neuroimaging, help us unravel the mystery behind the disorder, which affects so many individuals with great impact on families and communities.